ticky/jessicastokes.net/_posts/2009-02-16-high-school-programming.md

 Suffice to say, posting images is going to just be silly.
 This game is made to be ENJOYED :D. So, here, I present to you the first ever public release of *The Simpsons Platformer*.
 Please don't sue me, fox!

-[Download .7z from GSh@ii.net](http://members.ii.net/%7Egregstokes/ext/gshblog/dl/simpplat/simpplat.7z) -- Those who don't have Klick n Play (And i'm sure that's... all of you) can get it from [LittleDawg's Klick &amp; Play Page](http://members.tripod.com/%7ELittleDawg/knp.htm) - As far as I can tell, the only place on the whole internet with a woeking KnP binary.
+[Download](http://members.ii.net/%7Egregstokes/ext/gshblog/dl/simpplat/simpplat.7z) -- Those who don't have Klick n Play (And i'm sure that's... all of you) can get it from [LittleDawg's Klick &amp; Play Page](http://members.tripod.com/%7ELittleDawg/knp.htm) - As far as I can tell, the only place on the whole internet with a woeking KnP binary.

 *NOTICE: The Simpsons names, characters and graphics are used without permission from Twentieth Century Fox or any of its affiliates.
 The Simpsons is copyright and the property of Twentieth Century Fox.*